ben0i0d/jupyter/README.md

 **Global**
 * jupyterlab-language-pack-zh-CN:Support for Chinese
 * jupyterlab_tabnine：It is used for autocompletion, parameter suggestion, function document query, and jump definition
+* jupyterlab-execute-time: Displays the execution time of each cell

 **Part**